semantic-flow/sflo-dendron-notes/sflo.conv.2025-12-14-template-iri-vs-url.md

 If you later discover a real need for class-level separation, you can still layer it on without breaking the innerTemplate / outerTemplate properties.
 You said:
-They are fundamentally different in that an OuterTemplate must have a {{{InnerTemplate}}} block and an InnerTemplate can never have one.
+They are fundamentally different in that an OuterTemplate must have a {InnerTemplate} block and an InnerTemplate can never have one.
 All of this is defined in config.
 A TemplateMapping can specify inner, outer, or both.
 ChatGPT said:

 Given that rule, you’re now encoding a real semantic distinction, not just a usage pattern.
 The important part is to be honest about the trade-offs.

 You’ve said:

-    OuterTemplate must contain an {{{InnerTemplate}}} block.
+    OuterTemplate must contain an {InnerTemplate} block.

     InnerTemplate must not contain one.